YingqianWang/LF-DMnet/README.md

 ## Preparation:

 #### 1. Requirement:
 * PyTorch 1.3.0, torchvision 0.4.1.
-The code is tested with python=3.6, cuda=9.0.
+The code is tested with python=3.7, cuda=9.0.
-* Matlab for training/test data generation.
+* Matlab for training/validation data generation.

 #### 2. Datasets:
 * We used the HCInew, HCIold and STFgantry datasets for training and validation.
 Please first download the aforementioned datasets via [Baidu Drive](https://pan.baidu.com/s/1mYQR6OBXoEKrOk0TjV85Yw) (key:7nzy) or [OneDrive](https://stuxidianeducn-my.sharepoint.com/:f:/g/personal/zyliang_stu_xidian_edu_cn/EpkUehGwOlFIuSSdadq9S4MBEeFkNGPD_DlzkBBmZaV_mA?e=FiUeiv), and place these datasets to the folder `../Datasets/`.
-* We used the EPFL, INRIA and STFlytro datasets which are developed by using Lytro cameras to test the practical value of our method.
+* We used the EPFL, INRIA and STFlytro datasets (which are developed by using Lytro cameras) to test the practical value of our method.
-* We also used an LF dataset captured by a Raytrix camera for test.
-Please download the Raytrix dataset here and place

 #### 3. Generating training/validation data:
 * Run `Generate_Data_for_Train.m` to generate training data.
 The generated data will be saved in `./Data/Train_MDSR_5x5/`.